 Juliana is mentored by Dr. John Dornan , Dr. Keith Brunt, Sarah Melville, Dr. Jean-Françoisé Legaré and other IMPART members.
 Her interests are translational science, data science, vulnerable populations, cardiology, conflict/rural medicine and machine learning.

-Outside medicine, Juliana enjoys nature, music and daily yoga.
-She is also a medalist in equestrian jumping and an experienced backpacker.
+Outside medicine, Juliana enjoys nature, music and food.
+She is also from a proud military family, a medallist in equestrian jumping and an experienced backpacker.